On the (In)Security of Loading Machine Learning Models: Model Sharing Security Implications (RQ1)

 XGBoost uses a JSON/UBJSON-based format~\cite{XGBoostSaveLoad} that saves no executable code.
 To resume training, hyperparameters must be retrieved and set separately, while the architecture code is standardized and provided by the XGBoost library itself.
 Security is implicitly provided by the fixed architecture of the XGBoost model.
 Notably, the developers do not advertise this design as security-oriented.
 Furthermore, the documentation explicitly recommends raw pickle serialization in distributed or collaborative scenarios (where preserving hyperparameters is needed to resume training), reintroducing well-known risks of arbitrary code execution.

-ONNX~\cite{onnx} does not explicitly advertise security guarantees in its documentation.
+ONNX~\cite{onnx} does not explicitly make security claims in its documentation.
 However, scikit-learn refers to ONNX as the \textit{``most secure solution''} for model persistence~\cite{ScikitLearnModelPersistence}.
 This characterization derives from ONNX’s operator-based design (see Section~\ref{sec:framework_level_sharing}), which inherently limits the attack surface.
 Its restricted expressiveness—a limited set of predefined operators, optionally extendable through external libraries—makes arbitrary code execution unlikely.
 Nevertheless, while ONNX is well-suited for inference (scikit-learn recommends ONNX only for that purpose~\cite{ScikitLearnModelPersistence}), it is far less flexible for training.

-Non-self-contained formats such as PyTorch’s weights-only serialization, Keras’s weights-only API, and TensorFlow’s training checkpoints can also be considered relatively security-oriented.
-Note that PyTorch recommends the weights-only mode to reduce the risk of arbitrary code execution, thereby claiming security guarantees.
-These approaches store only numerical parameters, which makes them inherently security-oriented.
+Non-self-contained formats such as PyTorch's \texttt{weights\_only} serialization, Keras's weights-only API, and TensorFlow’s training checkpoints can also be considered relatively security-oriented.
+Note that PyTorch explicitly recommends the \texttt{weights\_only} mode in its documentation, claiming the presence of security measures that are not enforced when this mode is disabled.
+These approaches store only numerical parameters, making them inherently security-oriented.
 However, they merely shift the trust problem: model architecture code must be provided separately, and if obtained from unverified sources, it reintroduces the same arbitrary code execution risks.